umich-iam/sso-examples-oidc-php-oidc/README.md

 Navigate to `https://my.site.url/client_example.php` (substitute `my.site.url` with the fully qualified domain name (FQDN) for your site).
 You should be automatically redirected to U-M Weblogin for single sign-on authentication.
 Upon successful authentication, you should see `Hello uniqname` (where `uniqname` is your U-M username you authenticated as).

+An example has been provided for demonstration purposes.
+To use:
+- replace `server.key` with a valid key
+- replace `server.crt` with a valid web cert
+- Fill in the variables in `docker-compose.env` with your OIDC Client ID and Secret
+- `docker-compose build` or `docker compose build` (depending on which docker-compose you have installed)
+- `docker-compose up -d` or `docker compose up -d` (depending, same as prior)